rails/rails/guides/source/nested_model_forms.md

 A nested model form will _only_ be built if the associated object(s) exist.
 This means that for a new model instance you would probably want to build the associated object(s) first.

-Consider the following typical RESTful controller which will prepare a new Person instance and its +address+ and +projects+ associations before rendering the +new+ template:
+Consider the following typical RESTful controller which will prepare a new Person instance and its `address` and `projects` associations before rendering the `new` template:

 ```ruby
 class PeopleController < ActionController:Base